Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GZ7UVG2VP/episode-10">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUQ5J2Z/the-one-piece-effect-at-sdcc-2024-">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Oran encounters the invader who has taken over Oba's body and decides to temporarily house<br>him with Kadode.
-Meanwhile, the JSDF and other organizations begin a public hunt for the<br>invaders after their existence is announced to the public.</p>
+<p align="center">We’re celebrating 25 years of One Piece with the English voices of some of your<br>favorite One Piece villains at SDCC 2024.
+LeAlec Murray and guest host Josellie Rios discover<br>what it’s like to play the villain from English voice actors Robert McCollum (Donquixote Doflamingo),<br>Chris Rager (Blackbeard & Arlong), and Kent Williams (Kuro & Dr. Vegapunk).
+PLUS, we hear<br>from Matt Mercer (English voice of Trafalgar Law) and major One Piece fans Julian Brandt<br>and Karim Adeyemi from the professional soccer team Borussia Dortmund.</p>
 </td>
 </tr>
 </table>